tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/域名管理/开启自定义 CDN 加速域名_intl_en.md

 **Authentication**: Enable origin-pull authentication.
 For private-read buckets, enable **Origin-pull Authentication** to protect the origin server.
 ![](https://main.qcloudimg.com/raw/1278367aed8eada850c00fa4d5e18a4b.png)

->For private-read buckets, if both origin-pull authentication and CDN service authorization are enabled, then signature is not required for accessing the origin server via CDN, and cached resources in CDN will be distributed on the public network, which will affect the data security.
-Therefore, it is recommended to enable CDN authentication (Step 5).
+>For private-read buckets, if both origin-pull authentication and CDN service authorization are enabled, signature is not required for accessing the origin via CDN, and cached resources in CDN will be distributed on the public network, which will affect the data security.
+Therefore, we recommend that you enable CDN authentication (Step 5).

 4. After the configuration, click **Save** on the operation column on the right to add the domain name.
 After it is saved, the Enable button for CDN authentication appears in the **Authentication** column.
 You can click the button to enable the CDN authentication for custom domain name.
    **CDN Authentication:** timestamp authentication can be configured to prevent stealing by malicious users.
 You can enable the feature after adding the domain name.